-Tree-felling councillor quits cabinet job
+Tree-fell councillor resigns over 'abuse'

 But campaigners have said the trees should be saved and instead amendments be made to surrounding pavements and roads.

-In March, Environment Secretary Michael Gove waded into the row and accused the council of "environmental vandalism", promising to do "anything required" to end its controversial tree-felling programme.
+In March, Environment Secretary Michael Gove waded into the row and accused the council of "environmental vandalism", promising to do "anything required" to end the tree-felling.

+Department for Environment, Food and Rural Affairs said Mr Gove was urging the authority to agree on a new plan to reduce levels of felling across the city.